 See also: AgBioFEWS 2019 Cohort

 See also: AgBioFEWS 2020 Cohort

-	Asa will be pursuing his PhD in Plant Biology in the Fall of 2021 to develop domain mastery and find a network of likeminded people.
+Asa has been pursuing his PhD in Plant Biology since the Fall of 2021 as a GGI scholar to develop domain mastery and find a network of likeminded people.
 Asa graduated with a BS in Biology from Northeastern University in 2018.
 During his time at Northeastern he worked on Co-op at MIT’s genome sequencing core and at Editas Medicine – a company working on gene editing for human therapeutics.
 Before entering NC State, he was working as a research associate at an agricultural biotechnology company, Inari Agriculture, in Cambridge Massachusettes.
 He worked on gene editing technology development for crop improvement as his long-term interest is to work to improve food systems, food security, and food sovereignty while utilizing and building an understanding of plant genetics.